 Our Sukkah raising features crafts, games and fresh pressed cider!
 We celebrate Sukkot together, joining for meals on Shabbat evening and Shabbat day.
 We also have study sessions in the beautiful space.
 We end our week of Sukkot with a joyous Simchat Torah celebration including dancing, singing, and, of course, reading

 We host a community potluck seder the second night of Passover.
 Led by Rabbi Asch this all- ages friendly observance features traditional Passover foods and songs as well as a new way to tell the Passover story each year.
 All are welcome.
 We ask for reservations so we have enough food and seats.
 Contact the Temple office to reserve your space.

 We celebrate Shavuot each year doing what many of us love best, learning.
 Each year congregants teach some lessons and Rabbi Asch teaches as well.
 We take breaks for noshing and even cooking some traditional Shavuot foods.
 On Shavuot morning, like all festival mornings, we have a service including yizkor.

 More!
 (Purim, Chanukkah, Tu BiSh’vat…)

 At Temple Beth El we love to come together as a community.
-Whether it is joining at a local bar for a Purim skit, lighting dozens of chanukiyot at the Temple, or hiking though the Maine woods for Tu BiSh’vat we celebrate being Jewish all year.
+Whether it is joining for a Purim skit, lighting dozens of chanukiyot at the Temple, or hiking though the Maine woods for Tu BiSh’vat we celebrate being Jewish all year.
 We hope to see you at some of our holiday observances.